jorgebucaran/hyperapp/docs/getting-started.md

 }
 ```

-[Actions](/docs/actions.md) allow you to update the state tree to trigger a re-render.
+[Actions](/docs/actions.md) allow you to update the state tree and trigger a re-render.

 Modify the view function to take the action and call it when the heading is clicked.